vthakore23/crc-demo/docs/MOLECULAR_SUBTYPE_CLASSIFICATION.md

 **Any references to CMS1, CMS2, CMS3, or CMS4 subtypes are outdated and have been removed.**

-The system is specifically designed for **SNF molecular subtype classification** based on histopathological image analysis, with clinical recommendations tailored to SNF biology and treatment implications.
+The system is specifically designed for **molecular subtype classification** based on histopathological image analysis, with clinical recommendations tailored to subtype biology and treatment implications.